Is the website displaying in the correct language? Please confirm or select a different language.

 - Keep welding near the load cell to a minimum and use the highest allowed amperage with an AC or DC welding connection.

-- When welding is complete, remove load cell bypass cable and inspect the mechanical integrity of the load cell mount or assembly.
-Reconnect electrical equipment and turn on.
-Scale calibration may be required at this point.
+- After welding, remove the load cell bypass cable and inspect the mechanical integrity of the load cell mount or assembly.
+Reconnect the electrical equipment and turn it on.
+Scale calibration or load cell troubleshooting may be required at this point.

 Never Weld a Load Cell Assembly or Weigh Module

-You should never weld a load cell assembly or weigh module directly.
+You should never directly weld a load cell assembly or weigh module.
 Doing so voids all warranties and compromises the weighing system's accuracy and integrity.
+If an application has specific requirements, find a manufacturer that creates custom solutions rather than modifying weigh modules yourself.